AMFlow: a Mathematica package for Feynman integrals computation via Auxiliary Mass Flow: Summary and outlook

 In this paper, the Mathematica package \texttt{AMFlow} is presented together with some explicit examples.
 We have highlighted the numerical fit strategy, which can overcome many difficulties when numerically solving differential equations.

+The differential equations solver provided in \texttt{AMFlow} is of high performance and very suitable for high precision computations.
+In later version of {\tt AMFlow}, we will provide some functions for users to access this solver in a more convenient way.

-With the AMF method, integral reduction will be the only input for calculating Feynman integrals.
-Note that all encountered boundary conditions can be calculated within the AMF framework \cite{LoopDrop}.
+With the auxiliary mass flow method, integral reduction will be the only input for calculating Feynman integrals~\cite{Liu:2022mfb}.
 In the near future, a public implementation of the reduction method developed in Refs.~\cite{Liu:2018dmc, Guan:2019bcx} will be available, which can typically reduce the time consumption by 2 orders of magnitude comparing with other methods on the market.
 With this powerful reduction package and \texttt{AMFlow}, complicated integrals such as those in Ref.~\cite{Liu:2021wks}, can be computed automatically.